 Subset Analysis

 The full dataset was resampled to create five smaller datasets.
 The datasets replicated the cohort study, but with a smaller panel of viruses for breadth analysis.
 Therefore, all individuals were included in the subsetted data.
 The panels of H1N1 and H3N2 viruses were truncated to include only ten viruses from each subtype, not including the vaccine strains.
 The viruses included in the data subsets are depicted in the SI.

+Implementation

+All analyses were implemented in R, using packages XYZ.
+Data and code to reproduce all our findings are supplied as part of the supplementary materials.
+The SM describes how to use the code to re-run the analyses.

 Results